 Aluminum Stretcher Bars

-Available in two thicknesses, 40mm (1.57") and 27mm (1.06"), these stretcher frames are ideal for very large canvases (up to 50 ft and more!).
-Aluminum bars fitted with plywood permit stapling of the canvas, and a mechanical keying system for the corner joints and each brace allows for fine-tuned adjustment of tension throughout the canvas.
-These aluminum frames are easily taken apart and reassembled, making it possible to move, ship, and store even oversized canvases.
+Available in two thicknesses, 40mm (1.57") and 27mm (1.06"), these stretcher frames are ideal for very large canvases (up to 50 ft and more!)
+The aluminum bars are fitted with a plywood backing strip to permit easy stapling of the canvas and a mechanical keying system for the corner joints and braces allows for fine-tuned adjustment of tension throughout the canvas.
+These aluminum frames are easily taken apart and reassembled, making it possible to move, ship, and store even oversized canvases (please let us know during quoting if you wish to fold the canvas while stretched).
 These stretchers will maintain their integrity through adverse conditions and have a high degree of resistence to corrosion.

 Typically, aluminum stretcher frames offer advantages in the following situations:

-where large canvases needs to be stretched on a relatively thin stretcher frame
+- where large canvases need to be stretched on a relatively thin stretcher frame

-where exposure to large variations in heat and moisture levels exist (outdoors, or in tropical and cold climates)
+- where exposure to large variations in heat and moisture levels exist (outdoors, or in tropical/cold climates)

 The cost of making aluminum frames is also higher than all-wood designs, mainly due to the higher cost of materials and machining.